 “Through trial and error, I settled on the Canon 24-105mm zoom lens.
-It has served me very well over the years, and it’s the only lens I use, period.
-It is of very good quality and has ideal zoom capability, going from moderate wide-angle to moderate telephoto.
+It has served me well over the years, and it’s the only lens I use, period.
+It’s good quality and has ideal zoom capability, going from moderate wide-angle to moderate telephoto.
 It allows me to zoom in on detail if necessary, or go a little wide to capture the big picture—all without flying the plane closer to or farther from the objective.
-If you aren’t shooting with a Canon DSLR, then I’d recommend choosing a lens of similar zoom capability in whatever brand of camera you’re using.”
+If you aren’t shooting with a Canon DSLR, then I’d recommend choosing a lens of similar zoom capability in whatever brand of camera you’re using.

 DSLR Camera Settings

 More tips from John Scurlock:

 “I’ve always recommended a shutter speed setting of at least 1/1000th of a second.
 That will largely eliminate the effects of motion and vibration on your images.
 I typically use an ISO setting of 400 or greater if possible, and I find that aperture-priority mode is best, with an f setting of 8 or 9 giving optimal results.
 If you can shoot at a lower ISO and achieve this, fine.
 But in anything other than the brightest conditions, you’ll get better results with a higher ISO setting.
 Modern cameras are quite good at lowering image noise at higher ISOs, so don’t be afraid to shoot at those higher settings.”